Strawberry Tart

 What makes a french strawberry tart recipe different

-It is different from pâte sucrée, which uses whole eggs and produces a firmer, more cookie-like result, and completely different from pâte brisée, which is a savoury shortcrust with an entirely different purpose.
-The French are extremely particular about these distinctions, and the distinction matters here.
-Pâte sablée is the right pastry for a summer fruit tart because it is rich enough to stand up to the cream filling without becoming soggy, and light enough not to compete with the fruit.
+It’s different from pâte sucrée, which uses whole eggs and gives a firmer, more cookie-like result.
+And it’s completely different from pâte brisée, which is a savoury shortcrust with an entirely different purpose.
+The French are very particular about these distinctions.
+And the distinction really does matter here.
+Pâte sablée is rich enough to hold up to the cream filling without going soggy, but light enough not to compete with the fruit.
+The word appears in French recipe books from the 1600s, describing exactly this texture.
+Four centuries later it’s still the standard base for every fruit tart in every pâtisserie window across France.

 The cream

-The classic french strawberry tart recipe uses crème diplomate, a lighter, more elegant version of crème pâtissière that became standard in French pastry through the early to mid 20th century.
-It is essentially crème pâtissière, the vanilla custard base of French pâtisserie, stabilised with gelatin and then folded through with whipped cream.
-The result is something richer than whipped cream alone and considerably lighter than straight pastry cream.
+The classic version uses crème diplomate, which is a lighter, more elegant version of crème pâtissière.
+It became the standard in French pastry through the early to mid 20th century.
+Essentially the basic is crème pâtissière which is the vanilla custard base of French pâtisserie, but it’s stabilised with gelatine and then folded through with whipped cream.
+The result is richer than whipped cream alone and considerably lighter than straight pastry cream.
 It holds its shape perfectly, slices cleanly, and tastes like something between a cloud and a custard.
+I know, it sounds too good to be true.

 The right dish for a summer fruit tart